mavlink/MAVSDK-docs/en/examples/README.md

 ### Linux: Error loading shared libraries

-The following error is raised when you run an application/example on Linux and the *Dronecode SDK* shared library cannot be found:
+The following error is raised when you run an application/example on Linux and the MAVSDK shared library cannot be found:

 ```
 error while loading shared libraries: libdronecode_sdk.so: cannot open shared object file: No such file or directory